What do I need to know about using Blackboard at SHU?

 Organisation sites for the past year are archived from the system in mid-September each year and retained for 3 months.

 There is a range of support available to help you in using Blackboard.
-Support for staff is highlighted in the Bb support tab on the right-hand side in shuspace, which has a knowledge base with self-help information, and also gives details of how to access the other support available.
+Support for staff is available within Blackboard via the Question Mark icon in the bottom right of the screen.
+This section has a knowledge base with self-help information, and also gives details of how to access the other support available including email, phone and live chat contact details. .

 New site requests and requests for other admin processes will be processed within two working days.